Universe and terrestrial atmospheres

 'No matter what I do, it will fail.'

 In a suicidal state, one feels that one is being core-controlled by hostile Others.
 There is no more viciously toxic feeling for the freedom-loving human spirit.

 In a drained and dissolute state , it seems that one's life-sustaining resources have already been repossessed by Others."They are after me."
 That is a foregone conclusion.

-Since the supporting fuel sources (physical, emotional, mental, spiritual) seem to have been drained by predators, one is "already dead"and cutting the life-cord which connects the spirit to the physical body seems inevitable.
+Since the supporting fuel sources (physical, emotional, mental, spiritual) seem to have been drained by predators, one is "already dead"and cutting the life-cord which connects the spirit to The earthen body seems inevitable.